 Which Is Better: Dropbox vs pCloud?

-We give the edge to pCloud as it has great cloud features, such as file sharing, flexible versioning and excellent privacy.
+pCloud is better than Dropbox, as it has great cloud features, such as file sharing, flexible versioning and excellent privacy.
 The addition of pCloud Crypto — despite being a paid feature — allows users to store sensitive or confidential information safely and securely.

 We Recommend pCloud If You Want…